-The federal budget process treats discretionary and mandatory spending differently:4
+The federal budget process treats discretionary and mandatory spending differently:

 • Discretionary spending is controlled by annual appropriations acts and receives most of the attention during the appropriations process.
-The annual budget resolution5 process sets spending limits for discretionary appropriations.
-Agency operations (salaries and expenses) and many grant programs are discretionary.
+The annual budget

-4 See CRS Report R44582, Overview of Funding Mechanisms in the Federal Budget Process, and Selected Examples.
+&lt;sup>4 See CRS Report R44582, Overview of Funding Mechanisms in the Federal Budget Process, and Selected Examples.